 You will want to schedule time, date and location as soon as possible so that your notifications can be completed.
-These arrangements are normally finalized in a conversation with you, your Funeral Director, and the parish.
-Please notify the parish as soon as possible that your loved one has died.
-Call 610-461-0490.
+These arrangements are normally finalized in a conversation with you, your Funeral Director, and Fr.
+Hentzi Elek, our Rector.
+Please notify St. Stephen’s as soon as possible that your loved one has died.
+Call Heather Mitchell at 610-461-0490 to begin the process.

 Planning the Funeral:

 Some families want to be part of picking scripture readings, music and other details of the service.
 Others prefer that the priest do that for them.
-The conversation with a parish representative will cover seven questions:
+The conversation with our Rector, Fr.
+Hentzi will cover seven questions:

 Funeral Mass or Burial Office?

 For people of faith, it is most appropriate to join with our loved one and gather around the heavenly banquet in Holy Communion; for others, it may be more appropriate to find hope by focusing on the Scriptures read and proclaimed.

 Do you want to help pick lessons?
 We have a Funeral Planner booklet to help you pick from the suggested Scripture passages.

 Do you want to involve instrumentalists and singer/soloists?

 Let us know if you are planning any family remembrances.
 One or two (or at most three) can add to the service if planned in advance and kept short.
 More than that work better as part of the family gathering after the funeral.